openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 > The book, [Serverless For Everyone Else](https://openfaas.gumroad.com/l/serverless-for-everyone-else), has a complete chapter on how to add additional services and containers to faasd.
 It includes examples for running Grafana, PotgresSQL, Influxdb and Redis.

-In order to run the pro components, an [OpenFaaS Pro license](https://www.openfaas.com/support/) is required.
-This license file will have to be created on the faasd host at `/var/lib/faasd/secrets/openfaas-license`.
+An [OpenFaaS Pro license](https://www.openfaas.com/support/) is required to run the pro components.
+The license file will have to be created on the faasd host at `/var/lib/faasd/secrets/openfaas-license`. faasd will mount this file into the respective components container.

 ## The dashboard
 OpenFaaS recently released a new UI Dashboard.
 The dashboard offers you a nice visual way to discover deployed functions.
 It enables you to see the deployed functions per namespace and shows you the total invocation count and replica count of each function along with some other rich metadata.